exper sex school wage

 to indicate where the relationship is

-The years of experience seem to decrease (increase/decrease) as the years of schooling increases.
-Is this what you expected to see?
-Yes (yes/no).
+The years of experience seem to _____ (increase/decrease) as the years of schooling increases.
+Is this what you expected to see? ____ (yes/no).

 geom_freqpoly()